 - pinch salt & pepper

-- Add the black beans, all your seasonings, plus a tablespoon or two of water to a large skillet.
-Mix well and heat over medium low heat for about 4-5 minutes to heat the beans, and absorb the flavours.
+- Add the black beans, all your seasonings, plus 1/4 cup of water to a large skillet.
+Mix well and heat over medium heat for about 5-6 minutes to heat the beans and absorb the seasoning and most of the water.

 - Assemble your four Buddha bowls, dividing the components equally between each one.
 Garnish with additional cilantro and lime wedges if desired.